WildAid/o-fish-android/README.md

 ## Building and running the app

-Build and run the app using Android Studio - but before building, set these values in the project's `local.properties` file:
+Build and run the app using Android Studio - but before building, set these values in the project's `realm.properties` file:

 ```
 # Find this from the [MongoDB Realm UI](https://realm.mongodb.com)